jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-09-17.md

   many such new members do we bring on board?
-* Riaan (once we have a website): Add a "Can I vote?" widget to the website which will simply check if the submitter's Drupal.org username is subscribed to the GDoSA group and recommend they do if not. ✔ / ✘
+* Riaan (once we have a website): Add a "Can I vote?" widget to the website which will simply check if the submitter's Drupal.org username is subscribed to the GDoSA group and recommend they do if not. ✘
-* Freda: Ensure we send out the current board and attendees' profiles as part of the pre-elections information campaign. ✔ / ✘
+* Freda: Ensure we send out the current board and attendees' profiles as part of the pre-elections information campaign. ✘
 * Greg: Create a How-To Template for Future Elections.
-Have this available for adjustment throughout the election season. ✔ / ✘
+Have this available for adjustment throughout the election season. ✘

 Notes:
+* Cut off is 7 board members.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Drupal User Group Meet-ups